 House: 122 (source: MISS.
-CODE ANN. § 5-1-1) Senate: 52 (source: MISS.
+CODE ANN. § 5-1-1)

+Senate: 52 (source: MISS.
 CODE ANN. § 5-1-3)

-- Constitution sets maximum number of House members at 122 (source: Miss.
-Const. art.
-13, § 254) - Constitution sets maximum number of Senate members at 52 (source: MISS.
+- Constitution sets maximum number of house members at 122 (source: MISS.
 CONST. art.
+13, § 254) - Constitution sets maximum number of senate members at 52 (source: MISS.
+CONST. art.
 13, § 254)

 State legislature (source: MISS.
 CONST. art.
+13, § 254)

-13, \S 254) or backup commission
+or backup commission

-• 5 members: chief justice, attorney general, secretary of state, House and Senate majority leaders (source: ID.)
+• 5 members: chief justice, attorney general, secretary of state, house and senate majority leaders (source: ID.)

-Process State-Level State legislature convenes a joint committee composed of: Chairman and vice chairman of the House apportionment and elections committee Chairman and vice chairman of the Senate elections committee 10 members of the House of representatives, 2 from each congressional district, appointed by the speaker of the House 10 members of the Senate, 2 from each congressional district, appointed by the lieutenant governor (source: Miss.
-Code Ann. § 5-3-91) Committee draws a plan to apportion the state (source: Miss.
-Code Ann. § 5-3-93) Committee presents a plan to the state legislature, which can adopt its own plan (source: Miss.
-Code Ann. § 5-3-103) If no plan is adopted by the end of the state legislative session, or during a 30-day special apportionment session to be convened within 30 days following the end of the regular session, backup commission draws the lines, not subject to veto by the governor, (source: Miss.
-Const. art.
-13, § 254) Permits mid-decade redistricting (source: Miss.
-Const. art.
-13, § 254) Compactness (source: Miss.
-Code Ann. § 5-3-101(a)) Criteria Contiguity (source: Miss.
-Code Ann. § 5-3-101(a) and source: Miss.
-Const. art.
-13, § 254) Follow political boundaries (source: Miss.
-Code Ann. § 5-3-101) Ranked: No Tollow political boundaries (source.
-Miss.
-Code Fixe. § 5.5 Tol) Public Hearings No redistricting specific provisions Timing Joint legislative committee submits plan to the Legislature no later than 15 days before the scheduled adjournment of the regular session of the Legislature following delivery of the federal decennial census data (source: MISS.
-CODE ANN. § 5-3-93) Legislative committee submits recommendations to the Legislature no later than 45th day of the legislative session (source: MISS.
+Process State-Level Criteria State legislature convenes a joint committee composed of: Chairman and vice chairman of the house apportionment and elections committee Chairman and vice chairman of the senate elections committee 10 members of the house of representatives, 2 from each congressional district, appointed by the speaker of the house 10 members of the senate, 2 from each congressional district, appointed by the lieutenant governor (SOURCE: MISS.
+CODE ANN. § 5-3-91) Committee draws a plan to apportion the state (source: MISS.
+CODE ANN. § 5-3-93) Committee presents a plan to the state legislature, which can adopt its own plan (source: MISS.
+CODE ANN. § 5-3-103) If no plan is adopted by the end of the state legislative session, or during a 30-day special apportionment session to be convened within 30 days following the end of the regular session, backup commission draws the lines, not subject to veto by the governor, (source: MISS.
+CONST. art.
+13, § 254) Permits mid-decade redistricting (source: MISS.
+CONST. art.
+13, § 254) Contiguity (source: MISS.
+CODE ANN. § 5-3-101(a) and source: MISS.
+CONST. art.
+13, § 254) Contiguity (source: MISS.
+CODE ANN.§ 5-3-101(a) and source: MISS.
+CONST. art.
+13, § 254) Follow political boundaries (source: MISS.
+CODE ANN. § 5-3-101) Ranked: No Public Hearings No redistricting specific provisions Timing Joint legislative committee submits plan to the legislature no later than 15 days before the scheduled adjournment of the regular session of the legislature following delivery of the federal decennial census data (source: MISS.
+CODE ANN. § 5-3-93) Legislative committee submits recommendations to the legislature no later than 45th day of the legislative session (source: MISS.
 CODE ANN. § 5-3-103) Final plan adopted by the end of the regular session in years ending in 2 (source: MISS.
 CONST. art.
-13, § 254)

-Number of seats: 4 (through 2020).
-Projected after reapportionment: No change

-State legislature (source: MISS.
-CODE ANN. § 23-15-1037)
+13, § 254) CONGRESSIONA L DISTRICTS Number of seats: 4 (through 2020).
+Projected after reapportionment: No change Who draws the dis tricts?
+State legislature ( source : MISS.
+Code Ann. § 23-15-1037) How are districts d rawn?

 Process Same as for state legislative lines (source: MISS.
 CODE ANN. § 5-3-121) Committee presents plans to the state legislature, which can adopt its own plan (source: MISS.
 CODE ANN. § 5-3-129) Governor can veto the plan (source: MISS.
 CONST. art.
-4, § 72) State-Level Criteria • None Timing Legislative committee submits recommendation to the Legislature no later than 30 days before the next regular session of Legislature after the results of the federal decennial census are published (source: MISS.
+4, § 72) State-Level Criteria • None Timing • Legislative committee submits recommendation to the legislature no later than 30 days before the next regular session of legislature after the results of the federal decennial census are published (source: MISS.
 CODE ANN. § 5-3-123)